KaleyraVideo/Video-iOS-SDK-Samples-Objc/Chat-Example/README.md

 //Here we start the chat client, providing the "user alias" of the user selected.
 [BandyerSDK.instance.chatClient start:@"SELECTED USER ID"];
 ```
-Your class responsible of starting the client has the possibility to become an observer of the [BCHChatClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClient.html) lifecycle, implementing the [BCHChatClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClientObserver.html).
+Your class responsible of starting the client has the possibility to become an observer of the [BCHChatClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClient.html) life cycle, implementing the [BCHChatClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCHChatClientObserver.html).
 Once the `chatClientDidStart` callback is fired, you can start to interact with our system.

 ### Start a chat